GiovanniSalmeri/yellow-yamlish/README.md

 ## How to use YAML-style page settings

-This extensions allows to use page settings in YAML style.
+This extension allows to use page settings in YAML style.
 Leading and trailing quotes are interpreted as delimiters, C-style escapes are translated.
 Settings not delimited by quotes are left untouched.

 This is useful for example if your workflow includes [Pandoc](https://pandoc.org/).